 When is Metropolisim coming out?

-Right now the game is slated for a September, 2019 release date.
+Right now the game is slated for a 2020 release date in Early Access.

 What platforms will it be available on?